Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/week_1_day_4_plan.md

 ## Synopsis

-Day 4 begins with an introduction to how the internet works, as we will build on those technologies in later sessions.
+Day 4 begins with an introduction to how the Internet works, which will be important when we turn to publishing in Week 3.
 Version management system Git follows.
 All institute materials are hosted on Git, so it will seem familiar.
 However, Git is also a powerful tool for collaborative coding projects.
 Finally, another Python clinic on corpus processing, along with a bit of review, closes out the day.

 ## Outcome goals
 * [Internet goals here]